 Colourful winter pot displays are worth their weight in gold during the colder months, when beds and borders are looking a tad bare.
-Flowers, fruit, evergreen foliage and colourful stems all have their part to play, lifting the spirits on even the darkest of days.
+Flowers, fruit, evergreen foliage, winter plants and colourful stems all have their part to play, lifting the spirits on even the darkest of days.

 Discover 10 great ideas for low-maintenance winter pots, below.